wp-plugins/seo-redirection/readme.txt

 <li>Friendly GUI and easy to use.</li>
 </ul>

-<b>Plugin Usage:</b><hr/>
+**Plugin Usage:**

-<b>Redirecting Posts & Pages</b>
+**Redirecting Posts & Pages**

 To redirect any post, there is two ways to do that as the following:

-- Go to the post or page edit page, you will see the redirection box as the screenshot(1), input the destination URL and click the button save.<br/>
+*   Go to the post or page edit page, you will see the redirection box as the screenshot(1), input the destination URL and click the button save.
-- Go to custom redirection tab, add a new page-to-page redirect, put the post full URL and the destination URL and click add.<br/>
+*   Go to custom redirection tab, add a new page-to-page redirect, put the post full URL and the destination URL and click add.

-<b>Folder Redirects</b>
+**Folder Redirects**

-To redirect a folder, go to custom redirection tab, add a new folder-to-page or folder-to-folder redirection, put the folder URL you want to redirect, choose the folder settings as needed, put the destination and then click the button add.<br/>
+To redirect a folder, go to custom redirection tab, add a new folder-to-page or folder-to-folder redirection, put the folder URL you want to redirect, choose the folder settings as needed, put the destination and then click the button add.

-<b>404 Error Page Redirects</b>
+**404 Error Page Redirects**

-Go to Discvered 404 Error Pages tab, choose any 404 error page and choose 'Redirect' to create It's redirection, you can add it as a custom redirection if you know it's URL.<br/>
+Go to Discvered 404 Error Pages tab, choose any 404 error page and choose \'Redirect\' to create It\'s redirection, you can add it as a custom redirection if you know it\'s URL.

 == Installation ==